George Sotiropoulos: Mixed martial arts career

-Sotiropoulos began training in Brazilian jiu-jitsu in 1997 at the age of 19, and was promoted to black belt in 2004.
-In 2003 and 2007, he represented Australia in the Submission Wrestling World Championships.
-Sotiropoulos has also competed in amateur boxing, and in 2004, won a Victorian State Amateur Boxing Championship.
 Prior to his MMA career in the UFC, Sotiropoulos trained with veteran UFC and PRIDE fighter Enson Inoue.
 The two met during a winning bout Sotiropoulos had with Sergio Lourenço in Guam.
 He has remained affiliated with Enson Inoue's Purebred gyms throughout his career since then.

 Following his appearance on The Ultimate Fighter: Team Hughes vs. Team Serra, Sotiropoulos moved to Long Island, NY to train at with Matt Serra Sotiropoulos then relocated to Las Vegas, Nevada, and trained at Xtreme Couture.
 During this time period he also trained at 10th Planet Jiu-Jitsu with Eddie Bravo.

 Early career

 Sotiropoulos made his professional debut in 2004 against fellow Australian Gavin Murie, in which Sotiropoulos was able to win via armbar submission in the first round.
 He went on to win two more fights until his first career loss via split decision to Kyle Noke in 2005, one year later he was able to avenge his first loss by defeating Noke by unanimous decision.
 Sotiropoulos went on to have a 7–2 record in small MMA organizations, until he was invited to participate in The Ultimate Fighter in 2007.